Appointment Letter

 What is an Appointment Letter?

-An appointment letter is a formal letter issued, by the employer, to a qualifying job candidate after the candidate has passed all the prerequisite stages of the selection in an organization.
+An appointment letter is a formal letter issued by the employer to a qualifying job candidate after the candidate has passed all the prerequisite stages of the selection process in an organization.

-Those prerequisite stages might be shortlisting from the job advert, preliminary tests in written, psychological tests, group discussions, and a panel interview.
-The said all may be implemented as steps together or any one of these, as the selection tool(s) for an employer during the recruitment process.
+Those prerequisite stages might be shortlisting from the job advert, preliminary tests in writing, psychological tests, group discussions, and a panel interview.
+They said all may be implemented as steps together or any of these, as the selection tool(s) for an employer during the recruitment process.

 What are the parts of an appointment letter?

-Following are the parts of an appointment letter – a document that confirms employment.
+The following are the parts of an appointment letter, which is a document that confirms employment.
 The appointment letter format has the following information:

 • Greetings